-Minimum Qualification Requirements Assets Qualifications and Skills University degree in law.
-Excellent command of spoken and written English. • Master's or Ph.D.
-Degree in public law, security studies, human rights law, criminal law or other relevant field.
-General Professional Experience • Minimum 10 years of professional experience.
-More than 10 years of professional experience.
+Minimum Qualification Requirements Assets Qualifications and Skills University degree in law or social sciences focusing on law.
+Excellent command of spoken and written English.
+Master's or Ph.D.
+Degree in public law, security studies, human rights law or any other relevant field within social sciences.
+Excellent spoken and written command of an EU language.
+General Professional Experience Minimum 10 (ten) years of professional experience.
+More than 10 (ten) years of professional experience.
 Former experience in EU funded projects.
 Former experience in legal review.
-Experience in working with government institutions/ security sector organizations/NGOs or universities in Turkey.
-Specific Professional Experience • Minimum 5 years of professional experience in the field of public administration system and/or legislation on the internal security sector and/or human rights, European principles and standards in public administration reform and particularly in civilian oversight of internal security and/or law enforcement. • Having publications on security sector reform comparatively.
+Former experience in human rights or Turkish penal law-related projects and/or activities.
+Experience in working with government institutions/ security sector organizations of Turkey.
+Former experience in national and local level research projects.
+Specific Professional Experience • Minimum 5 years of professional experience in the field of public administration system and/or legislation on the internal security sector and/or human rights, European principles and standards in public administration reform and particularly in civilian oversight of internal security and/or law enforcement.
+Having publications on legal review.
+Knowledge of functioning of internal security sector in Turkey and law enforcement.
+Substantive knowledge on criminal law.